kbloop/FrontEndUdacity/advanced-js/updated-prtflio/README.md

     npm install --save -dev
     // run build of dist folder
     gulp
-    // will set up a localhost
+    // will set up a localhost server on port 3000
   ```

 This will create a local server on port 3000 with